Martha Stewart defends J.C. Penney deal in Macy's trial

-NEW YORK (Reuters) - Martha Stewart said on Tuesday she was shocked that Macy’s Inc had objected so strongly when she signed a deal with rival retailer J.C.
-Penney Co Inc.
+NEW YORK (Reuters) - Martha Stewart said on Tuesday she was shocked that Macy’s Inc (M.N) had objected so strongly when she signed a deal with rival retailer J.C.
+Penney Co Inc (JCP.N).

 Stewart was testifying in a trial over claims by Macy’s that her agreement to sell certain products in J.C.
 Penney stores violated an existing contract to sell her products at Macy‘s.

 Stewart said the J.C.
-Penney deal was an earnest, honest and forthright business decision for her company, Martha Stewart Living Omnimedia.
+Penney deal was an earnest, honest and forthright business decision for her company, Martha Stewart Living Omnimedia MSO.N.
 “It just boggles my mind that we’re sitting here,” she said.

 Whether the J.C.
 Penney deal can go ahead is crucial to the retailers.
 Macy’s needs the Martha Stewart brand to drive growth, while J.C.
 Penney has said Martha Stewart is essential to its turnaround plan.